mdsauce/wdio-mocha-selenium/README.md

-# Basic test suite with Mocha and Selenium
+# Basic test suites with Mocha and Selenium

 ## Setup